jaseeverett/TriaxusProcessing/README.md

 When you have finished running Triaxus_Process_* and you have the output file for each deployment, you can run setup and run Triaxus_2DPlot_* to get the spatial plot.
 There are a range of colobar limits at the top which can be changed to make the plots interpretibale to your particular dataset.

 **This code requires that my LOPC_Toolbox files are downloaded and the MATLAB Statistics Toolbox and the GSW_Oceanographic toolbox are installed (http://www.teos-10.org/software.htm).** All should be added to your path so they are visible from "TriaxusProcessing"

+**Troubleshooting** If you run into problems with the code, and there is no obvious MATLAB error, start by looking at the raw LOPC and Ecotriplet data files in a decent text editor.
+Both sets of files seem to introduce garbage at points within the transmission.
+Possibly due to interruptions with the communications.
+There is only rudimentary error checking of the input files so these problems are not always apparent from MATLAB.
+There can also be comm breaks in mid data packet which create incomplete lines.
+These are harder to find but equally cause troubles.
+Careful inspection of the data files may be needed.
+You don't need the Ecotrioplet files to process the LOPC so you can set these filenames to {''} and therefore the software will not look for them.